-Units are in book-entry form.
-They can be converted into registered units at the unitholders' expense.
+Units may be in registered or book-entry form, as the shareholder chooses.
 No certificates representing the registered units are issued.
 Instead, confirmation is supplied of entry in the register of shareholders.

 4.2.
 Currency for the calculation of the net asset value: